 Day 1 Our exploration begins at 8AM, meeting in downtown Anchorage at previously arranged locations.
 Dispatching quickly with Alaska’s largest city, we’ll head for more tranquil locales, turning south and hugging the shore of Turnagain Arm where the Chugach Mountains meet the sea.
 Rising up over Turnagain Pass in the Kenai Mountains we’ll then descend toward the Gulf of Alaska and the scenic town of Seward, situated at the uppermost reaches of Resurrection Bay.
 A deep water port that remains ice-free all year, Seward was one of the earlier Alaskan settlements, serving the mining and various trades of the Interior, as the southern terminus of the state’s single rail line.
 It is also the historic start of the Iditarod Trail.
-Surrounded by mountains, the scene is quite impressive, with the quaint downtown nearly at water’s edge.
-After lunch, we’ll head out to Lowell Point for our afternoon sea kayaking exploration of the west side of Resurrection Bay.
-Back to land, we’ll head back through town to the turn-off accessing Exit Glacier of the Kenai Fjords National Park, walking up to its terminus while noting the dates of its historical retreat (hint: where we parked was mighty icy about World War I).
-After all this fine fresh air, it’s time to check in at the Harbor View Inn and have a nice dinner downtown.
+Surrounded by mountains the scene is quite impressive, with the quaint downtown nearly at water’s edge.
+After lunch we’ll head out to Lowell Point for our afternoon sea kayaking exploration of the west side of Resurrection Bay.
+Back to land, we’ll head back through town to the turn-off accessing Exit Glacier of the Kenai Fjords National Park, walking up to its terminus while noting the dates of its historical retreat (-hint: where we parked was mighty icy about World War I).
+After all this fine fresh air, it’s time to check into our accommodations for the evening and have a nice dinner downtown.

 We start by following along Turnagain Arm through the mountains to reach Seward at the head of Resurrection Bay, for an afternoon sea kayaking and a hike to Exit Glacier.
-The next day we explore the spectacular marine world of the Kenai Fjords National Park and Chiswell Islands Wildlife Refuge, lingering off the face of the calving Holgate Glacier.
-From Seward we travel the Kenai Mountains to the scenic gold rush community of Hope, overnighting in log cabins on the edge of rushing Bear Creek.
+The next day we explore the spectacular marine world of the Kenai Fjords National Park and Chiswell Islands Wildlife Refuge.
+From Seward we travel the Kenai Mountains to the small community of Cooper Landing.
 On the third day the road leads along Cook Inlet and the towering volcanoes of the Alaska Range to explore and overnight in delightful Homer.
 The next morning we make it to the end of the Homer “Spit” for the boat trip across Kachemak Bay to the secluded fishing village of Seldovia and our waterfront bed and breakfast.
-On Day 5, we cross the bay by air taxi, before heading back to quiet Hope and the creekside cabins.
+On Day 5, we cross the bay by air taxi, before heading to the quiet end-of-the-road town of Hope.
 Day 6 we round Turnagain Arm and stop in Girdwood and the famous resort of Alyeska, before returning to Anchorage in the afternoon.
 If time is somewhat limited, or you’re looking to add some authentic Alaska to your existing plans, this special tour carefully skirts the crowds and promises an unencumbered and wild tranquility guaranteed to satisfy.